 PART III: The Vacation

-What money I had left over, I took back to California to start my PCT planning.
-However, since I had less money left over than I had already spent, I opened up a credit card with an introductory 0% APR for 18-months (aka I don't pay interest so long as I make at least my minimum payments and pay off my balance within 18 months of opening the card) to finance my PCT hike (because I figured that post-PCT I would be able to find a job with enough time to pay back whatever I ended up spending).
+What money I had leftover, I took back to California to start my PCT planning.
+However, since I had less money left over than I had already spent, I opened up a credit card with an introductory 0% APR for 18-months (aka I don’t pay interest so long as I make minimum payments and pay off my balance within 18 months of opening the card) to finance my PCT hike (because I figured that post-PCT I would be able to find a job with enough time to pay back whatever I ended up spending).

-It was during this time when I rebranded my blog Halfway Anywhere.
+It was during this time I rebranded my blog Halfway Anywhere.

-As encouraging as it was to have friends and family tell me that they enjoyed reading my posts, there weren't nearly enough of them to make my endeavors in blogging profitable.
-I mean, a domain name – that's the .com address – costs around $12/year; that's literally my entire income.
+As encouraging as it was to have friends and family tell me that they enjoyed reading my posts, there weren’t enough of them to make my endeavors in blogging profitable.
+A domain name – that’s a .com address – costs around $12/year; that’s literally my entire income.